ICC arrest warrants for Israeli leaders: International

 Senator Lindsey Graham (R-SC) called the ICC a "dangerous joke" and for sanctions on the ICC in a bill already proposed.
 He also wrote on social media, calling on Senator Chuck Schumer (D-NY) "that Congress needs to pass the bipartisan legislation that came from the House sanctioning the Court for such an outrage and President Biden needs to sign it."
 Representative Michael Waltz (R-FL) added that "The ICC has no credibility and these allegations have been refuted by the US government."
 Senator Tom Cotton (R-AR) called for military force, according to the domestic law The Hague Invasion Act, to use "all means necessary and appropriate."
 Senator John Fetterman (D-PA) wrote on social media that the ICC has "No standing, relevance, or path.
 Fuck that."
 His colleagues, Representative Jared Moskowitz (D-FL) accused the ICC of having an "antisemitic double standard," Senator Jacky Rosen (D-NV) called on Biden to "use his authority to swiftly respond to this overreach" and Representative Ritchie Torres (D-NY) accused the ICC of "criminalizing self-defence."

 Representative Rashida Tlaib (D-MI) said that the ICC's "long overdue decision to issue arrest warrants for Netanyahu and Gallant for war crimes and crimes against humanity signals that the days of the Israeli apartheid government operating with impunity are ending."
 Senator Bernie Sanders (I-VT) expressed his support for the warrants, describing the ICC's charges as well-founded and warning that "If the world does not uphold international law, we will descend into further barbarism."
 Dearborn mayor Abdullah Hammoud stated that he would uphold the ICC's decision and local police would arrest Netanyahu if he entered the city, despite the U.S. not being a party member of the ICC.
 New York City 2025 mayoral Democratic nominee Zohran Mamdani also vowed to arrest Netanyahu if he visited the city under Mamdani's administration, to which Netanyahu responded that he would come to the city regardless.

-In February 2025, the second Donald Trump administration issued an Executive Order sanctioning ICC personnel with asset freezes and travel bans.
+In February 2025, the second Donald Trump administration signed Executive Order 14203 sanctioning ICC personnel with asset freezes and travel bans.
 The Executive Order followed the failure to pass sanctions in the legislature against the ICC for its Benjamin Netanyahu arrest warrant.